 – Constraints and challenges limited by current technologies?

 Visitors to Oman must obtain a visa prior to travel unless they come from one of the visa exempt countries.
 All visitors must hold a passport valid for 6 months.

 Citizens of the following countries do not require a visa to visit Oman:

 • Saudi Arabia

 Citizens of the following 71 countries and territories, may obtain a single or multiple entry eVisa on this site https://evisa.rop.gov.om/:

 Citizens of the listed below 25 countries (including their spouses and children of another nationality) can apply for a conditional eVisa on this site: https://evisa.rop.gov.om/.
 To obtain an online eVisa they need to have a valid Schengen Visa, a valid visa from Australia, Canada, Japan, the United Kingdom, or the United States, or a residence permit from one of the listed countries.

 Bosnia and Herzegovina

-If you are a Citizen of any other country not listed above please contact below agents who can assist with obtaining Oman visa:
+If you require assistance and are a Citizen of any other country not listed above please contact our event team for further details at: [email protected] to assist you further.
+A visa application fee will apply.

 * Please note that we don't take any liability for the provided information.
 In order to get more information please contact the Embassy of Oman or the Ministry of Foreign Affairs in your country.